DrinkyBird/retromaze/README.md

 Base                    : Modified
 Build Time              : N/A
 Editor(s) used          : (GZ)Doom Builder, SLADE 3
-May Not Run With...     : Anything other than Zandronum 1.3.
-Zandronum 2.0
+May Not Run With...     : Anything other than Zandronum 2.0.
-                          needs testing.

 * Copyright / Permissions *